 Growing Avocado in Texas

 Without the avocado, would there be Tex-Mex?
 It’s hard to say.
-I for one find it hard to imagine eating such food without the rich, creamy addition that avocado brings to the table.
-With that said, it’s rare to find an avocado tree in Texas.
+I, for one, find it hard to imagine eating such food without the rich, creamy addition that avocado brings to the table.
+That said, it’s rare to find an avocado tree in Texas.
 In fact, I don’t know if I’ve ever seen an avocado growing in East Texas.
 This is something we need to change.
 Let’s start growing avocado in Texas!

 The main reason for this is the cold.
 While most of the United States wouldn’t call a Texas winter “Cold”, most avocado trees would.
 While growing avocado in Texas isn’t common, it is possible.
 There is a hand full of varieties that have been bred for colder climates.
 These trees, when mature, can handle freezing temperatures down to 15° F.